We’ve all heard them. We’ve all got them. We all love them.

 Yep, that’s right – the suggestion here is that Jack is simply a figment of Rose’s imagination; conjured up to, at first, distract her from her own misery, but ultimately represents the inner strength she finds within herself to finally break free.

 Theory number two is far more out-to-sea; but the claim is that Jack is, in fact, a time traveller.
-A time traveller, yes; and one who must travel back to prevent Rose from throwing herself from the ship’s stern, which would likely cause Titanic to either turn back, or re-route, and thus changing the entire course of history.
+Yep, you heard that right: a time traveller – and one who must travel back to prevent Rose from throwing herself from the ship’s stern, which would likely cause Titanic to either turn back, or re-route, and thus changing the entire course of history.
 Jack simply couldn’t allow it.

 The Evidence: For both theories, however outlandish, the evidence is actually pretty damning.
 For the first, is it more than a little coincidental that Jack shows up just as Rose is on the verge of suicide (and therefore saving her life).
 He also just happens to be the exact opposite to her insufferable fiancé Carl in almost every way – sympathetic, charming, creative, and unmaterialistic.
 He’s also the reason she is able to ‘fly’ in the film’s most famous scene.
 Doesn’t it also seem interesting that the film’s modern-day explorers inform a 101-year old Rose that there was never any record of Jack being anywhere on the Titanic?